-the (neapolitan) italian struffoli recipe
+the Neapolitan and authentic Italian struffoli recipe

 the italian struffoli recipe: tiny dough balls, fried and dipped in honey, lastly sprinkled with colorful confetti

 It was pettole day (S. Cecilia) on Tuesday (fried dough balls sprinkled with sugar or salt).

 And S. Cecilia in Taranto (Puglia, Luca’s city of birth) means you can officially begin Christmas celebrations.

 There’s more.
 Last weekend was the Feria de la Chinita, a Venezuelan religious (and not: think of music, dancing, rum and foooood) festivity that, again, sanctions